phpbb/documentation/development/db/structuredConditionals.rst

 		$event['sql'] = $sql;
 	}

-I've shown you the above one first because I wanted you to experience the wilness to do everybody's work the easiest and most flexible way.
+I've shown you the above one first because I wanted you to experience the will to do everybody's work the easiest and most flexible way.

 **Example 2:**